Skip to main content Skip to footer

 Kanban vs. Scrum: Cadence and timeline

-Kanban vs. Scrum: Release methodology
+Kanban vs. Scrum: Product release methodology

 In Kanban, deliverables get released at their own pace when ready and without a set schedule.
 This flexible approach means a deliverable could be released early or late without needing a review.